TurtleEngr/gitproj/doc/user-doc/git-proj.md

 - **-r "pRawOpt"**

     Raw options.
 Currently these options will be passed to the diff command.
-(This will be added after the default options: -qr) For example to show the files that are the same between local and remote:
+For example to show the files that are the same between local and remote:

         git proj status -r "-s"